 You may have heard the terms website designer and website developer and wondered- are they the same?
 Different?
 Interchangeable?
 We can help sort that out for you.
 First, there are professionals who do one, or both.
 A website designer is generally used for someone who is responsible for the look and feel of the website.
 This person will work with the business owner and create the layout, the color palette and the font selection.
 Those who build websites for clients on the DIY website builder platforms are considered website designers if they are not doing much in the way of coding.
 A website designer who does design only, then hands the design to a website developer.
 A website developer is someone who builds the website on a platform where coding may be involved.
 This part can be very technical, depending on the platform used to build the website.

 What to Expect By Hiring a Professional

 While we await deliverables from the client, work is underway on our end to begin mapping out the website.
-Because the website has to look great and work hard!

 What Was That About The Payment Schedule?

 There are horror stories about business owners that have paid for their entire website build upfront before any work starts.
 We can say right here that this is a big red flag.
 Website projects should be billed based on milestones as agreed in writing.
 You would not pay a contractor the entire amount of a remodeling job upfront before any work begins, would you?
 (We hope not.
 A contractor asking you to do so is illegal in many states!)
 We bill in milestones.
 To give you an example, for WordPress sites, we bill one-third at signing of the contract, one-third when the site goes to the staging site and the final third when the site goes live.